Omar-Shemais/offMind/README.md

 License

-This project is for educational and research purposes
+This project is for Graduaction